-Our Board of Directors has nominated Dr. Hanns Ostmeier, Mr. James Quella and Mr. Daniel S. Sanders to be elected as Class I Directors at the 2005 Annual Meeting of Shareholders.
-Each of the three nominees listed below is currently serving as a Director and each has consented to serve for a new term.
-Unless otherwise instructed, the Proxyholders will vote the proxies received by them for Celanese's three nominees named below.
-If any nominee of Celanese is unable or declines to serve as a Director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the present Board of Directors to fill the vacancy.
-We are not aware of any nominee who will be unable or will decline to serve as a Director.
-The term of office for each person elected as a Director will continue until the 2008 Annual Meeting of Shareholders or until a successor has been elected and qualified.
-The names of the nominees and certain information about them as of April 15, 2005 are set forth below:
+Our Board of Directors has nominated Mr. James E. Barlett, Mr. David F. Hoffmeister, Mr. Anjan Mukherjee and Mr. Paul H. O'Neill to be elected as Class II Directors at the 2006 Annual Meeting of Shareholders.
+Three of the four nominees listed below are currently serving as a Director and have consented to serve for a new term.
+The Director Nominee, Mr. Hoffmeister, has consented to be elected to serve as Director for the term of the Class II Directors.
+Unless otherwise instructed, the Proxyholders will vote the proxies received by them for Celanese's four nominees named below.
+If any nominee of Celanese is unable or declines to serve as a Director as of the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the present Board of Directors to fill the vacancy.
+The term of office for each person elected as a Director will continue until the 2009 Annual Meeting of Shareholders or until a successor has been elected and qualified.
+The names of the nominees and certain information about them as of April 5, 2006 are set forth below: